Drainage Services Department

 Visit to DSD Facilities

-For details about Solar Farm at Siu Ho Wan Sewage Treatment Works, please visit the following website:
+For details about Siu Ho Wan Sewage Treatment Works, please visit the following website:

-Website of Solar Farm at Siu Ho Wan Sewage Treatment Works
+Videos of Siu Ho Wan Sewage Treatment Works

 Leaflet of Solar Farm at Siu Ho Wan Sewage Treatment Works